greyltc/centralcontrol/README.md

 optional arguments for setup configuration:
   --ignore-adapter-resistors IGNORE_ADAPTER_RESISTORS
-                        Don't consider the resistor value of adapter boards when determining device layouts --light-address LIGHT_ADDRESS
+                        *Don't consider the resistor value of adapter boards when determining device layouts --light-address LIGHT_ADDRESS
-                        protocol://hostname:port for communication with the
+                        *protocol://hostname:port for communication with the
                         solar simulator, 'none' for no light,
-                        'wavelabs://0:3334' for starting a wavelabs server on port 3334
+                        'wavelabs://0.0.0.0:3334' for starting a wavelabs
-  --motion-address MOTION_ADDRESS
+                        server on port 3334 --motion-address MOTION_ADDRESS
-                        protocol://hostname:port for communication with the
+                        *protocol://hostname:port for communication with the
                         motion controller, 'none' for no motion,
                         'afms:///dev/ttyAMC0' for an Adafruit Arduino motor
                         shield on /dev/ttyAMC0
-  --rear REAR           Use the rear terminals --four-wire FOUR_WIRE
+  --rear REAR           *Use the rear terminals --four-wire FOUR_WIRE
-                        Use four wire mode (the default) --current-compliance-override CURRENT_COMPLIANCE_OVERRIDE
+                        *Use four wire mode (the default) --current-compliance-override CURRENT_COMPLIANCE_OVERRIDE
                         Override current compliance value used during I-V scans